code4policy/modules/git/13-git-faq.md

 ![](../assets/lostatsea.jpg)<br/>
 So you feel lost at git.

-### What should you do when you open up your terminal?
+### What should you do when you open up a git repo in your terminal?

 * Check to see what branch you're on: <br/>
   `git branch -v`